ZirwesSecurity/LinuxSecurity/SecuringSSH.md

 AllowUsers myServerUser@192.168.*.* # IMPORTANT: this restricts login to the local network.
                                     # Could also replace with specific IP or simply write "AllowUsers myServerUser"
                                     # without specifying an IP to allow login from anywhere to that user.
-                                    # This is a comma-separated list.
+                                    # This is a space-separated list, i.e. AllowUsers user1 user2@ip user3
-AllowGroups mysshgroup # to login to a user, the user must be part of this group (comma-separated list)
+AllowGroups mysshgroup # to login to a user, the user must be part of this group (space-separated list)
 # Order of checking is DenyUsers, AllowUsers, DenyGroups, finally AllowGroups
 # There is also the option 'ListenAddress' to restrict listening to specific IPs and ports.
-# This makes sense if the server can be reached through multiple IPs/has multiple network devices.
+# This makes sense if the server can be reached through multiple IPs/has multiple network devices/subnets.

 # Disable all authentication methods except public key authentication.
 When using a "Match" block (see below),
 # then "PubkeyAuthentication" could be set to "no" and "AuthenticationMethods" to "none".
 In this way, logging in